force11/FAIR4RS/CommunityEngagement.md

 # Community Engagement and Outreach activities of the FAIR4RS WG

+We welcome your input on events/activities relevant to present the work of the FAIR4RS WG.
+You can help by adding new events/activities, help writing a submission, presenting or facilitating at a session, spreading the word and attending these events.

 ## 2020

 | Event    |     Dates     |  Details |SubmissionDeadline|   Leader     |  Contributors |